FrancisBanville/ms_interpreting_probabilities/README.md

-networks, @fig:accumulation illustrates that high values of $p$ lead to systematic overestimations in the number of links and connectance, especially when $p = 1$ (corresponding to the scenario where local probabilities of interactions are equivalent to the probabilities of potential interactions).
+networks, @fig:accumulation illustrates that high values of $p$ lead to systematic overestimations in the number of links and connectance, especially when $p = 1$ (corresponding to the scenario where local probabilities of interactions are equivalent to the probabilities of regional interactions).
 However, these biases tend to diminish as the number of sampled networks increases.